Oluwatunmise-olat/goof_backend/README.md

 1. create docker compose file to startup the system (because of redis and all ...)
 2. create a seperate docker compose file & dockerfile for testing purposes

+ ### DB Schema [Proposed Schema still -> subject to change]:
+ Below you would find the link to the database schema.
+ Note: Some operations are not performed on the database but redis hence, they would not be in the schema